rweigel/phys513/2023/hw.md

 3. Sketching or plotting the solution and the solution to related problems
 4. Using physical checks -- for example, do the signs and magnitudes match what is expected from the charge configuration?
 If we modify a parameter (given constants) or a ratio of parameters, does the solution change in the expected way?
 Usually, a diagram was used to aid in the explanation of the physical check.

-Write at least 10 checks you could do on your solution to HW 4.3.
+Write at least 10 checks you could do on your solution to HW 4.3 (some checks should include consideration of the densities on the plate, which I've asked for).
 Imagine that puppies will die if your answer is wrong, and you want to be certain that you understand everything about the problem and solution.

 Post your solution by 4 pm on Thursday, September 28th in a plain text file named `HW5_1.txt` in your GitHub repository.